-In as little as a day in Colonia del Sacramento, you can immerse yourself in a town that hasn’t changed much for centuries, ever since the Portuguese founded it in 1680.
+In one day in Colonia del Sacramento, immerse yourself in a town that hasn’t changed much for centuries, ever since the Portuguese founded it in 1680.
 They were hoping to push Brazil’s borders to the edge of Argentina.

 But Colonia del Sacramento is in Uruguay, not Brazil.
 The Portuguese and the Spanish fought over it for years.
 In fact, Uruguay was formed to keep Argentina and Brazil at a distance.